VakteyeVakteye

 After scanning hundreds of Swedish websites, patterns emerge.
 Three items on this GDPR checklist fail more than any others.

-• Cookie consent: 70% of sites we scan deploy tracking before consent.
-Many have a banner, but the reject button doesn't actually stop cookies.
+• Cookie consent: In our scanning sample, a majority of sites deploy tracking before consent.
+Many have a banner, but the reject button does not actually stop cookies.

 • Data processor agreements: small businesses often have no idea they need written agreements with SaaS providers.
 Using Mailchimp without a DPA is a violation.